5 Best Ways of Sealing Gap Between Garage Floor And Drywall

 4. Use Garage Floor Trim

-Garage floor trim is a strip of material, such as wood, PVC, synthetic rubber or metal, that covers the gap between the garage floor and the drywall.
-The garage floor trim is very visible and in fact a defining feature.
+Garage floor trim is a strip of material, such as wood, PVC, synthetic rubber, or metal, that covers the gap between the garage floor and the drywall.
+The garage floor trim is very visible and a defining feature.

 The garage floor trim is very useful as it